Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Evaluation

 \subsection{Metrics and implementation}

-To evaluate the performance of cooperative perception with communication interruption, we test the detection results with different V2X packet drop rates (PDRs) $(0\sim90\%)$.
+To evaluate the performance of cooperative perception with communication interruption, we test the detection results in Birds-Eye-View with different V2X communication PDRs $(0\sim90\%)$.
 The detection results are evaluated by Average Precision (AP) at Intersection-over-Union (IoU) thresholds of 0.50 and 0.70.

-To implement V2X-INCOP, we set the number of the past timestep $k=1$, the width, length, and height of each voxel of the input to $(0.4m, 0.4m, 4m)$ for OPV2V and Dair-V2X and $(0.4m, 0.4m, 5m)$ for V2X-Sim.
+The implementation is introduced as follows.
+For the backbone, we follow the setting of Pointpillars~\cite{lang2019pointpillars}, and set the width, length, and height of each voxel of the input to $(0.4m, 0.4m, 4m)$ for OPV2V and Dair-V2X and $(0.4m, 0.4m, 5m)$ for V2X-Sim.
+The number of channels of the encoded features is set to 256.
+For the SAFF model, the four $1 \times 1$ convolution layers are with 64, 32, 8, and 1 output channels, respectively.
+For the prediction model, we set the number of the past timestep $k=3$.
+The kernel size of the two convolution layers is $3 \times 3$.
+The number of channels is first doubled after downsampling and then halved after upsampling.
+For the knowledge distillation, we first train the teacher model without communication interruptions and then use the well-trained teacher model to guide the training of the prediction model.
+For the curriculum learning strategy, we expand the range of the interruption probability by 20\% every 5 epochs in the training.
+For example, the interruption probability for each sample is randomly sampled from $[0,20\%]$ during the first 5 epochs and $[0,40\%]$ in the next 5 epochs, and so on.
 In terms of coefficients in the loss function, we set $\alpha=1$, $\beta=2$ and $\gamma =10000$.
 We use Adam optimizer~\cite{Kingma2014AdamAM} and the learning rate is set to 0.002 initially.
 For a fair comparison, we implement all baselines and SOTA methods with Pointpillars, the same backbone as our proposed V2X-INCOP.
 We train all the models using NVIDIA GeForce RTX 3090 GPU.